-Dr. Lui Ming Wah, SBS, JP, aged 82, was appointed as an Independent Non-executive Director of the Company in September 2004.
-Dr. Lui is an established industrialist serving as the Honorary Chairman of The Hong Kong Electronic Industries Association Ltd. and the Honorary President of The Chinese Manufacturers' Association of Hong Kong, the founder chairman of Hong Kong Shandong Business Association and a member of The Hong Kong International Arbitration Center Advisory Council.
+Dr. Lui Ming Wah, PhD, SBS, JP, aged 83, was appointed as an Independent Non-executive Director of the Company in September 2004.
+Dr. Lui is an established industrialist serving as the Honorary Chairman of The Hong Kong Electronic Industries Association and the Honorary President of The Chinese Manufacturers' Association of Hong Kong, the founder chairman of Hong Kong Shandong Business Association, Honorary President of Federation of HK Shandong Community Organisations Limited, Adviser Prof. of Shandong University.
 He was elected to the First, Second and Third Legislative Council of the HKSAR in 1998, 2000 and 2004 respectively.
-Dr. Lui is also member of the tenth and eleventh National Committee of the Chinese People's Political Consultative Conference.
+Dr. Lui was also member of the tenth and eleventh National Committee of the Chinese People's Political Consultative Conference, Member of standing Shandong Provincial Committee of C.P.P.C.C., Advisory board member of the Hong Kong International Arbitration Center, President of The Hong Kong Association for the Advancement of Science and Technology and Advisor of Hong Kong Affairs.
 He is the managing director of Keystone Electronics Co., Limited.
 Besides, he is currently an independent non-executive director of AV Concept Holdings Limited and Gold Peak Industries (Holdings) Limited (both being listed companies on the Stock Exchange in Hong Kong) and Asian Citrus Holdings Limited (also listed on the London Stock Exchange).
 Dr. Lui obtained a master's degree in Applied Science from the University of New South Wales in Australia and a PhD from the University of Saskatchewan in Canada.
+He completed the "Hong Kong Senior Staff Course No. 1, 1984".
 He is a Fellow of The Hong Kong Institute of Directors.

-Mr. Tsang Yiu Keung, Paul, aged 66, has been an Independent Non-executive Director of the Company since 2004.
+Mr. Tsang Yiu Keung, Paul, aged 67, has been an Independent Non-executive Director of the Company since 2004.
 Mr. Tsang holds a higher diploma in Accountancy from the Hong Kong Polytechnic University.
-He is a fellow member of The Hong Kong Institute of Certified Public Accountants, The Association of Chartered Certified Accountants and The Institute of Chartered Secretaries and Administrators, Mr. Tsang joined KPMG in 1975 and retired as a senior banking partner in 2003.
+He is a fellow member of The Hong Kong Institute of Certified Public Accountants, The Association of Chartered Certified Accountants and The Institute of Chartered Secretaries and Administrators.
+Mr. Tsang joined KPMG in 1975 and retired as a senior banking partner in 2003.
 Mr. Tsang is an Independent Non-executive Director of Guotai Junan International Holdings Limited, a listed company on the Stock Exchange of Hong Kong.
-Mr. Tsang was an Independent Non-executive Director of China CITIC Bank International Limited, a licensed bank in Hong Kong, and CITIC International Financial Holdings Limited, from 2004 to 2017.